captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 And she didn't like me.
 I think she thought I was boring.
-And possibly judgmental but I don't think I was judgmental I didn't feel judgmental I just felt confused.
+And possibly judgmental but I don't think I was judgmental
+I didn't feel judgmental I just felt confused.
 Am I high?
 Maybe I think I'm high?
 ---
 ## ROBYN:
 I think you're just getting relaxed.
 Okay.
 Well.
-I said it like: factually, I think you are factually pretty.
-And I don't feel sorry for you.
+I said it like: factually, I think you are factually pretty And I don't feel sorry for you.
 But I'm not hitting on you.
 ---
 ## SHARON:
 Oh!
 Thank you.
-That's very clean
+That's very clear.
 ---
 ## ROBYN:
 Good.